-I hereby grant permission to the Jonesboro School District to display the photograph or video clip of me/my student (if the student is under the age of eighteen {18}) on the District's website, including any page on the site, or in other District publications without further notice.
+I hereby grant permission to the Jonesboro School District to display the photograph or video clip of me/my student (if student is under the age of eighteen {18}) on the District's web site, including any page on the site, or in other District publications without further notice.
 I also grant the Jonesboro School District the right to edit the photograph or video clip at its discretion.

 Children's names are not generally included with photographs unless it is for individual recognition of some award.
-It is understood, however, that once the photograph or video clip is displayed on a web site, the District has no control over how the photograph or video clip is used or misused by persons with computers accessing the District's website.
+It is understood, however, that once the photograph or video clip is displayed on a web site, the District has no control over how the photograph or video clip is used or misused by persons with computers accessing the District's web site.

-Name of student (Printed) Signature of student (only necessary if student is over 1 Signature of parent (required if student is under 18) Date
+Signature of student (only necessary if student is over 18)

+Signature of parent (required if student is under 18)

+Date

-5.20.1-WEBSITE PRIVACY POLICY
+5.20.1-WEB SITE PRIVACY POLICY